leooliveirax/link-in-bio-page-YB/README.md

 # Link in bio page YB

-Link in bio page to serve as central point to redirect to YB social medias
+A bio page that serves as a central hub to redirect users to YB's social media profiles.